sebastiankasprzak/aws-amplify-workshop-react-native/01-start/README.md

 $ amplify init
 ```

+?
+Enter a name for the project __RNAmplify__

+?
+Initialize the project with the above configuration? __No__

+Enter following configuration:
 - Enter a name for the project: __RNAmplify__
 - Enter a name for the environment: __dev__
 - Choose your default editor: __Visual Studio Code (or your favorite editor)__